typegrind/typegrind.github.io/doc/logger-api.md

 Parameters:

- * addr: pointer to the memory address to be freed
  * locationStr: location of the allocation (filename:lineNumber) as a string
+ * typeStr: the name of the allocated type as a string, for example int
+ * canonicalTypeStr: the canonical name of the allocated type as a string - for example, if the type is a typedef, typeStr will contain the typeDef name, while canonicalTypeStr contain int
- * deleteExpression: the delete call
+ * deleteExpression: the delete expression, for example X

 #### `TYPEGRIND_LOG_DELETE_ARRAY`